jefhui/jefhui/README.md

 - 👋 Hi, I’m @jefhui
 - 👀 I’m interested in Data Analytic/Data Science
-- 🌱 I’m currently a MSc in Big Data Technology in Hong Kong, graduating in 2022
+- 🌱 Graduated from MSBDT in HKUST
 - 💞️ I’m looking to collaborate on Data Science Project
-- 📫 How to reach me huijeffhoyin@gmail.com
+- 📫 How to reach me: huijeffhoyin@gmail.com

 <!---
 jefhui/jefhui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.